This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Assess the look of the shoe, before deciding if you need to add more vinegar or alcohol.
 Your judgment is the best verdict, trust it.

-The best aspect of using alcohol or vinegar is that it quickly evaporates, so don’t worry about how wet the shoe may become!
+The best aspect of using alcohol or vinegar to clean suede shoes is that it quickly evaporates, so don’t worry about how wet the shoe may become!

 Step 4: Shave to Restore a Smooth Texture